-Motorcycle Safety Patrols Begin July 29
+Motorcycle Safety Patrols 2022

 FOR IMMEDIATE RELEASE

-“Motorcyclists are especially vulnerable and continue to be over-represented in deadly crashes,” said WTSC Director Darrin Grondel.
-“We are working together to end these tragic but preventable deaths.”
+“Motorcyclists are vulnerable road users and continue to be over-represented in deadly crashes,” said Washington Traffic Safety Commission (WTSC) Director Shelly Baldwin.
+“These crashes are preventable and we are working together to keep motorcyclists safe.”

+In June 2022, the National Highway Traffic Safety Administration (NHTSA) released a study supporting the effectiveness of law enforcement patrols in reducing unsafe driving behavior and crashes.
 The WTSC and participating law enforcement agencies condemn profiling.
 Trained and commissioned law enforcement officers will be conducting these patrols enforcing traffic violations as defined by Washington State laws.